Tencent/TencentKonaSMSuite/kona-ssl/README.md

 Security.insertProviderAt(new KonaSSLProvider(), position3);
 ```

 the less the position values are, the higher the priorities are.
 The minimum value is 1.
+However, it's not recommended to prioritize this provider.
+So, `Security.addProvider` is recommended.

 ### Create SSLContext
 In order to take advantage of the implementations on TLCP and RFC 8998 in `KonaSSL`, the most important point is taking SSLSocket or SSLEngine to apply the SSLContext implementation from `KonaSSL`.